Blog Ultimate SOC 2 Checklist: A Comprehensive Guide for Compliance in 2023

 From assembling your compliance team to establishing critical monitoring practices – all vital facets of achieving and maintaining SOC 2 certification seamlessly.

 To kick off your SOC 2 compliance journey, it’s crucial to pull together a dedicated compliance team.
-This group of individuals should have a well-rounded understanding of data security practices and the SOC 2 framework.
+All the members of this group should possess a comprehensive insight into data security measures and the SOC 2 compliance framework.

 Your SOC 2 compliance journey begins with identifying which of the five Trust Service Criteria (TSC) are relevant to your SaaS business.
 Security is always a must, but it may also include availability, processing integrity, confidentiality, and privacy – depending on client requirements or regulatory stipulations.